Jennifer Eno Louden: Research

-Dr. Eno Louden has conducted research in multiple subfields of psychology, but the majority of her work focuses on criminal justice and mental health.
-One of her most notable publications from 2007, Assessing Relationship Quality in Mandated Community Treatment: Blending Care with Control by Eno Louden, Jennifer Skeem, Devon Polaschek, and Jacqueline Camp.
-Their work focused on the relationship between parole/ probation officers and mentally ill offenders in regard to mandated community treatment in a criminal justice setting.
+Eno Louden has conducted research on criminal justice and mental health.
+Her publications look at the relationship between parole/ probation officers and mentally ill offenders in regard to mandated community treatment in a criminal justice setting.

-Eno Louden is currently the laboratory director at the Mental Health Criminal Justice Lab.
-The lab, under the supervision of Dr. Eno Louden, constantly working on multiple projects.
-This lab has completed several different research studies dating back before 2010.
-Recent projects have focused on the mental health of Hispanic juvenile offenders, mental health of Hispanic female offenders, and self-stigma among Latinos along the U.S-Mexico Border.
+As the director at the Mental Health Criminal Justice Lab, her lab projects have focused on the mental health of Hispanic juvenile offenders, mental health of Hispanic female offenders, and self-stigma among Latinos along the U.S-Mexico Border.

-Eno Louden conducted research exploring psychological and policy factors related to responses to the COVID-19 pandemic, particularly in correctional settings.
-A 2021 study, Flattening the Curve in Jails and Prison: Factors Underlying Support COVID-19 Mitigation Policies by Eno Louden, Dr. Elena Vaudreuil, Dr. Chelsea Queen, Marisa Eve Alvarez, and Araceli Garcia analyzed factors influencing support for COVID-19 mitigation policies in jails and prisons.
-Their work focused on the interplay between public health guidelines and psychological responses, highlighting challenges in correctional facilities during the pandemic.
+She has also conducted research exploring psychological and policy factors related to responses to the COVID-19 pandemic, particularly in correctional settings.
+This work focused on the interplay between public health guidelines and psychological responses, highlighting challenges in correctional facilities during the pandemic.
 The study discussed considering mental health when developing containment strategies.